 - Event or webinar links

-There’s no doubt that well-executed landing pages can help your marketing immensely because they get real-world results in terms of converting visitors.
+There’s no doubt that optimized landing pages can help your marketing immensely because they get real-world results in terms of converting visitors.

 In fact, it has been found that companies with more landing pages saw greater than 50% growth in the amount of…

 What Does “Landing Page Optimization” Actually Mean?

 Landing page optimization is the practice of improving your page bit by bit so that more people convert after seeing your offer.

-- Call to Action
+- Call to action

-- Media (images, video, etc)
+- Media (images, video, etc.)

-- Trust indicators (testimonials, third party seals, etc)
+- Trust indicators (testimonials, third-party seals, etc.)

-The idea is to get more of your visitors to take action by adjusting different aspects of your landing page.
+The idea is to get more of your visitors to take action by doing some tweaks on the different aspects of your landing page.

 For instance, when software giant SAP improved and optimized its landing page, there was a 32.5% boost in lead generation.

 When it comes to getting your landing page right, it can prove to be a challenge for many, especially businesses that haven’t tried using them before.

-- Experimenting with new and relevant ideas
+- Doing an a/b test with new and relevant ideas

 - Optimizing the page based on feedback and response

-- Observing how your audience reacts to the page
+- Observing how your audience reacts to the page by using heat maps

 The fact of the matter is, it is not possible to create the perfect landing page on your first try.

 The top 25% of landing pages convert at a rate of 5.31% while the top 10% are converting at a whopping 11.45%.

-But one that effectively gets more prospects to take your most wanted action.
-Which in turn helps you as a business owner reach your marketing goals.
+But one that effectively gets more prospects to take your most wanted action, which in turn helps you as a business owner reach your marketing goals.

-The goal of your landing page could be getting your visitors to…
+The goal of your landing page could be getting your visitors to:

 - Join your newsletter